 GOALS (CONT.)
 OBJECTIVES (CONT.)

-TRANSPORTATION EQUITY

-Ensure that all people receive comparable benefits from, and are not disproportionately burdened by, MPO investments, regardless of race, color, national origin, age, income, ability, or sex Prioritize MPO investments that benefit equity populations Minimize potential harmful environmental, health, and safety effects of MPO-funded projects for all equity populations Promote investments that support transportation for all ages (age-friendly communities) Promote investments that are accessible to all people regardless of ability Equity populations include people who identify as minority, have limited English proficiency, are 75 years old or older or 17 years old or younger, or have a disability; or are members of low-income households.
+TRANSPORTATION EQUITY Ensure that all people receive comparable benefits from, and are not disproportiona burdened by, MPO investments, regardless race, color, national origin, age, income, ab or sex Minimize potential harmful environmental, health, and safety effects of MPO-funded projects for all equity populations Promote investments that support transportation for all ages (age-friendly communities) Promote investments that are accessible to all people regardless of ability Equity populations include people who identify as minority, have limited English proficiency, are 75 years old or older or 17 years old or younger, or have a disability; or are members of low-income households.
+CLEAN AIR/SUSTAINABLE COMMUNI ΓIES Create an environmentally friendly transportation system Reduce greenhouse gases generated in Boston region by all transportation modes Reduce other transportation-related pollutants Minimize negative environmental impacts of the transportation system Support land use policies consistent with smart, healthy, and resilient growth ECONOMIC VITALITY Ensure our transportation network provi strong foundation for economic vitality Respond to mobility needs of the workforce population Minimize burden of housing/transportation costs for residents in the region Prioritize transportation investments that serve residential, commercial, and logistics targeted development sites and "Priority Places" identified in MBTA's Focus40 plan Prioritize transportation investments consistent with compact-growth strategies of the regional land use plan

-CLEAN AIR/SUSTAINABLE COMMUNITIES

-Create an environmentally friendly transportation system Reduce greenhouse gases generated in Boston region by all transportation modes Reduce other transportation-related pollutants Minimize negative environmental impacts of the transportation system Support land use policies consistent with smart, healthy, and resilient growth

-ECONOMIC VITALITY

-Ensure our transportation network provides a strong foundation for economic vitality Respond to mobility needs of the workforce population Minimize burden of housing/transportation costs for residents in the region Prioritize transportation investments that serve residential, commercial, and logistics targeted development sites and "Priority Places" identified in MBTA's Focus40 plan Prioritize transportation investments consistent with compact-growth strategies of the regional land use plan